UPDATE: 4th quarter taxes are now past due. Please be advised that tax bills unpaid after November 12, 2013, incur interest from November 1, 2013.

 If you still need to pay your taxes, please call the Tax Collector's Office to confirm the amount owed (tax+interest) before making a payment.
+Please use our new mailbox for after-hour payments!

 Thank you for your attention to this matter.